renswilderom/renswilderom.github.io/python/_posts/2021-11-21-Topic models wine reviews.md

 ### 1. Open and prepare the dataset

 Download the [original dataset](https://www.kaggle.com/zynicide/wine-reviews) from Kaggle and save it locally on your computer.
-There is a little bit of data wrangling, for example, to extract a date from the text.
+This step uses some data wrangling, for example, to extract a date from the title of the review.

 ```python